 Posted on March 9, 2016

-Traveler’s Companion readers in January voted the Long Beach Peninsula as southwest Washington’s best pet-friendly vacation destination.
-And Our Coast Magazine recently highlighted all the benefits of bringing Bowser to the beach.
+Traveler’s Companion readers in January 2016 voted the Long Beach Peninsula as southwest Washington’s best pet friendly vacation destination.
+And Sunset Magazine recently highlighted Long Beach as one of the top dog-friendly vacations.
 We won’t argue with that!

 And rest assured, Peninsula lodging establishments keep Fido in mind.
-The vast majority of member hotels, motels and cottages welcome the family pet and some even cater to canines.
-The Adrift Hotel in Long Beach offers a $50 “Treat Yourself Treat Your Pet” special that includes a take home pet blanket, a bottle of wine with a dog on the label, a Frisbee and in-room rawhide chewies.
+The vast majority of member hotels, motels, and cottages welcome the family pet and some even cater to canines.
+Take the Adrift Hotel in Long Beach, for example.
+They keep a selection of goodies in stock for your four-legged friend.